 3.Y1.1 Scope

-In the HDR Treatment Record Storage transaction, a Producer of an RT Treatment Record that incorporates the brachytherapy technique identified in TDRC-Brachy-01: HDR Treatment Record Storage stores the plan to an HDR Treatment Record Consumer.
+In the Brachytherapy Treatment Record Storage transaction, a Producer of an RT Treatment Record that incorporates the brachytherapy technique identified in TDRC-Brachy-01: HDR/PDRTreatment Record Storage stores the plan to a Brachytherapy Treatment Record Consumer.

 .